neso4/mini_project/README.md

 # mini_project
-A very tiny project about web.:)
+A very tiny project about web. :1